Ars-Digitale/java-21-study-guide/docs/module-01/lesson.md

 **Java packages** are logical groupings of classes, interfaces, and sub-packages.
 They help organize large codebases, avoid name conflicts, and provide controlled access between different parts of an application.

 ### a.
 Organization and Purpose
-- Naming of packages follow the same rules of variable names: see: [Java Naming Rules](naming-rules.md)
+- Naming of packages follow the same rules of variable names. see: [Java Naming Rules](naming-rules.md)
 - Packages are like **folders** for your Java source code.
 - They let you group related classes together (e.g., all utility classes in `java.util`, all networking classes in `java.net`).
 - By using packages, you can prevent **naming conflicts**: for example, you may have two classes named `Date`, but one is `java.util.Date` and another is `java.sql.Date`.